Teaching English in Taiwan: A Realistic Guide

 Taichung is centrally located.
 It is known for having some of the best year-round weather in Taiwan.

 Though only the third largest city in Taiwan, there are still a fair amount of teaching jobs available.
-The competition is still a bit significant, since more affordable real estate has lured a lot foreign-owned restaurants and bars to the area to set up shop.
+The competition is still a bit significant since more affordable real estate has lured a lot of foreign-owned restaurants and bars to the area to set up shop.

 There is no MRT, but there are buses and very wide roads for those willing to drive a scooter.